chainflip-io/chainflip-eth-contracts/README.md

 pre-commit install
 ```

-Then, create a `.env` file using `.env.example` as a reference or manually set each of the environment variables.
+Then, set the appropriate environment variables.
+See `.env.example` as an example.
 To deploy on a live network a SEED and an RPC endpoint is needed.

 ### Running Tests